-This place and its idea is brilliant.
-A peaceful green space in a centre of town where visitors can walk and browse through the garden, rest and admired on the beauty of nature.
-It is also gardeners paradise.
+This place and its idea are brilliant.
+A peaceful green space in the center of town where visitors can walk and browse through the garden, rest, and admire the beauty of nature.
+It is also a gardener’s paradise.

-An Gairdín Beo is open Monday to Friday: 9.30am – 4.30pm and Saturday and Sunday by arrangement.
+The Garden is open Monday to Friday: 9.30 am – 4.30 pm and Saturday and Sunday by arrangement.
 Admission is free.

-I invite you to visit official website of An Gairdín Beo: angairdinbeo.org
+I invite you to visit the official website: angairdinbeo.org

-“Our ethos is based on valuing diversity, sustainability, organic methods and indigenous species.
-The overall vision of the garden is of a space where people can connect more with nature, with the growing and making of food and with one another”.
+“Our ethos values diversity, sustainability, organic methods, and indigenous species.
+The overall vision of the garden is of a space where people can connect more with nature, with the growing and making of food and one another”.